Partner Lifecycle16 min read

 Duration: Ongoing (Year 1+)

-Goal: Drive consistent partner activity, pipeline generation, and revenue growth
+Goal: Drive consistent partner activity, referral pipeline, and recurring-revenue growth

 Key Activities

-- Executive engagement: C-level involvement for large deals
+• Executive engagement: Owner/founder involvement for large contracts

 3. Relationship Management